Class 12 NCERT Solutions Business Studies - Planning - Free PDF Download

-Rigidity: A well-defined strategy is drawn up in an organization with clear goals to be fulfilled within a specific time frame.
+Rigidity: A well-defined strategy is drawn up in an organisation with clear goals to be fulfilled within a specific time frame.
 These plans then determine the future course of action, which managers may not be able to change.
 This type of rigidity in plans may cause problems.
 Managers must be given certain leeway in order to adapt to changing situations.
-Following a predetermined plan, and practising rigidity when conditions change may not be in the best interests of the organization.
+Following a predetermined plan, and practising rigidity when conditions change may not be in the best interests of the organisation.

 Unable to Deal with a Dynamic Environment: The business environment is dynamic and, as a result, quite uncertain.
 The environment has several dimensions, including economic, political, physical, legal, and social factors.
-The organization must constantly adjust to changes.
+The organisation must constantly adjust to changes.
 However, planning cannot always accurately anticipate such changes and hence fails in times of change and uncertainty.
 This may result in the failure to meet objectives.
-An organization's operations must adapt to a changing environment.
+An organisation's operations must adapt to a changing environment.

 Extremely Expensive: Creating plans necessitates an exorbitant investment of both time and money.
 Because planning is dependent on future projections, it necessitates a great deal of thought and analysis.
 It entails scientific calculations as well as figures and facts that will be used to formulate a plan of action.
 This comes at a heavy cost.
 Furthermore, it is possible that the advantages of planning will fall short of the costs paid.